MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 # Priority list

-1. Resilience to game updates
+- Resilient to game updates
-2. Simple
+- Simple
-3. Secure against malicious mods
+- Secure against malicious mods
+- Hot reloadable
-4. Imperative syntax with only pure functions
+- Imperative syntax with only pure functions
-5. Easy to integrate into any existing game
+- Easy to integrate into any existing game

 # Example program